-Brisbane is the state capital of Queensland and is the third most populous city in Australia.
-Brisbane is a “business city.”
-Unlike Sydney or Melbourne, there isn’t a lot of culture here.
-It’s a place where people work and then go to the coast on the weekends.
-Southbank has some nice restaurants and there are some good pubs but overall, the city isn’t one of the most exciting cities in Australia.
-However, it’s worth a visit for a few days before moving on, especially if not at least to hangout on Southbank (which I loved).
-There are several major cultural events in August and September so this may be an ideal time to visit.
+Brisbane is the state capital of Queensland and is the third most populated city in Australia.
+Brisbane is a “business city”, so unlike Sydney or Melbourne, there isn’t a lot of culture here.
+It’s a place where people work during the week, and then go to the coast on the weekends.
+South Bank has some nice restaurants, and there are some decent pubs, but overall, the city isn’t one of the most exciting places to visit in Australia.
+However, it’s worth a stop to hang out on South Bank (which I loved).
+There are several major cultural events in August and September, so this may be an ideal time to visit.

-- Hostel Prices: Dorms begin at $25 USD and private rooms at $70.
-Bunk hostels have $10 USD beds during the first part of the week.
+- Hostel Prices: Dorms begin at $25 USD and private rooms at $70 USD.
+Bunk hostels often have $10 USD beds during the first part of the week.
+I love Tinbillys in the city center.

 - Budget Hotel Prices: A budget hotel room will cost you about $90-150 USD per night.

-- Average Cost of Food: Cheap meals can be found for under $10 USD.
-Most restaurant meals will cost between $20-30 USD.
-If you cook you own food, you can spend between $50-80 USD per week for your meals.
+- Average Cost of Food: Cheap meals can be found for under $10 USD, but most restaurant meals will cost between $20-30 USD.
+If you cook you own food, you can spend between $50-80 USD per week on groceries.

 - Transportation Costs: The absolute best option for using public transport is the Go Card.
-Go Card is an electronic pre-paid ticket that automatically calculates the cheapest fare for your journey.
-They cost $20.
-Go Cards never expire, but you can turn in your card before leaving the city and be refunded any unused credit.
+Go Cards are an electronic pre-paid ticket that automatically calculate the cheapest fare for your journey.
+They cost $20 USD and never expire, but you can turn in your card before leaving the city and be refunded any unused credit, as well as your $10 USD deposit.

 Read more on the costs of traveling Australia.